Sponsor session 1 - ZFS Dive: exploring how the ZFS Storage Appliance works (Red Stack Tech)

 Why has my plan changed.

 When you write SQL, Oracle runs it through the Optimiser to determine the fastest way to access the data.
 This access path sometimes changes without anyone noticing.
+Sometimes it's faster.
+Sometimes it's slower.
+Dramatically, catastrophically slower.
+Why doesn't Oracle always get it right?
+Why does it change?

 This presentation will answer the question Why - through the use of demonstrations, and explain what we can do to manage SQL execution plans within the database and minimise the opportunity for Oracle to get it wrong.